How to Strip Furniture and Stain Wood: A Complete Guide

 Step 3: Prep Your Furniture

-Step 5: Apply the Stripper.
+Step 4: Apply the Stripper

 This is where another tin bucket comes in handy (and the drop cloth!).
 You’ll scrape off so much nastiness that you will need a place remove it from your scraper.

-Step 7: Get Into the Tiny Grooves
+Step 6: Get Into the Nooks and Crannies

-Step 8: Apply a Second Coat of Stripper.
+Step 7: Apply a Second Coat of Stripper.

-Step 10: Sand Down the Wood.
+Step 9: Sand Down the Wood with an Orbital Sander

 Typically when stripping furniture, after you’ve removed the old paint, stain, or varnish, your wood will still be slightly stained.
 Sanding helps to remove that residual staining, but you may not be able to sand it down to a perfectly raw wood finish.
 Sanding also helps to smooth out the wood and creates an abrasive surface upon which the pigment in the stain will lie.